saultcollege-csd215/lab-2-template/README.md

 - Implement the 'all suppliers' functionality (minus double-click handling)
 - Start implementing the 'new supplier' functionality (minus validation) so you can save new suppliers
 - Start implementing the 'edit supplier' functionality (minus validation and updating/deleting) so you can view individual suppliers
-  - Finish implmenting 'double-click to view' in the all-suppliers view
+  - Finish implementing 'double-click to view' in the all-suppliers view
   - Implement the logic to show/hide the delete button based on whether the supplier has associated products
 - Implement supplier validation logic and integrate it into the new/edit flows
 - Finish implementing the ability to store supplier updates into the database